vippsas/vipps-psp-api/vipps-psp-api.md

 # PSP Signup API

-The Vipps PSP Signup API allows PSPs to onboard and control their merchants.
+The Vipps PSP Signup API allows PSPs to onboard and manage their merchants.

+This API is the only way to sign up non-Norwegian merchants.

 The API specification is available here:
 * [Swagger UI](https://vippsas.github.io/vipps-psp-api/signup/)
 * [Swagger source](https://github.com/vippsas/vipps-psp-api/blob/master/docs/signup/swagger.yaml)